 36. Do a Digital Detox

-There are many benefits to doing a digital detox.
+There are so many benefits to doing a digital detox.
 Limiting screen time opens up so much free time to enjoy more of what life offers!

 Related article: Why a digital fast is a good idea

-37. Make Fall Crafts with the Kids
+37. Make a Fall Craft with the Kids

 Let’s hear it for fall crafts!